nrkno/nrkno-sanity-libs/packages/sanity-plugin-nrkno-iframe-preview/README.md

 ```

 ### Define preview component from schema

+The above approach to document previews, where each schema gets a separate if-branch in getDefaultDocumentNode, goes counter to the [principles of nrkno-sanity](../../docs/nrkno-sanity-principles.md).
+It does not scale in a codebase with a large amount of schemas,
+and does not optimzie for deletion (schema one in one file, preview config in another).

-To enable iframe preview directly in the schema definition, we can do something along the lines of this:
+We can enable iframe preview directly in the schema definition, more along the lines of [option driven design](../sanity-plugin-nrkno-odd-utils/docs/option-driven-design.md) though.

+Alternativly, take a look at @nrkno/sanity-plugin-nrkno-schema-structure.

 Assume sanity.json with parts structure implemented like so
 ```json